-If a fire-detection device is accidentally triggered, the Control Panel activates an alarm.
-Nevertheless, the Water Control Valve is not released to permit any waterflow, as the Solenoid Valve remains closed due to the Cross-Zone Control Panel design.
+If a fire-detection device is accidentally triggered, the Control Panel activates the solenoid, nevertheless, the Water Control Valve remains closed due to the closed PORV.

 The requirement to activate both the Fire Detection Device and loss of air pressure before the Bermad Water Control Valve releases water assures maximum protection against unintentional waterflow.